sherwinee/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons.
-2. AddressBook shows a list of persons.
+2. Listify shows a list of persons.
 3. User requests to sort contacts based on persons name.
-4. AddressBook shows sorted list of persons.
+4. Listify shows sorted list of persons.

     Use case ends.